 A new security key named "PSDRPH", was introduced by the Controlled Substances patch PSD*3*76 that authorizes pharmacists to finish/verify digitally signed Schedule II-V CS orders placed via CPRS.

+Patch PSO*7*545 modifies the Patient Prescription Processing [PSO LM BACKDOOR ORDERS] option to require the selection of a DEA number when placing an order for a Controlled Substance (CS) drug, and checks that the Provider is authorized to prescribe the specific CS drug.

-When processing a digitally signed pending order, the integrity of the original order placed in CPRS is now being checked to ensure that the data fields listed below are not altered from the time the order is signed in CPRS and later selected for processing in backdoor pharmacy.
+When processing a digitally signed pending order, the integrity of the original order placed in CPRS is checked to ensure that the data fields listed below are not altered from the time the order is signed in CPRS and later selected for processing in backdoor pharmacy.
 This is done by passing the data elements listed below to a Kernel Application Programming Interface (API), Integration Control Registration (ICR) #3539 along with the CPRS hash count provided by ICR #5709.
 The Kernel API compares these two hash values and returns an "OK" if the pending order is unaltered; otherwise, a "-1^error code^error message" is returned.

 Example: "-1^89802016^Mismatched digital signature hash values."